Moving From NY to LA

-Moving from NYC to LA can be a daunting prospect.
+Any long distance move such as moving from New York City to LA can be a daunting prospect.
 You just landed your dream job, and now you face the details of how to get there, find a place, and get ready.
 Or, your start-up in Manhattan has taken off, and the founder chose you to build the new branch location in LA.
 Either way, you have a lot on your to-do list, and moving is just one of many chores to check off.

-How do I choose a mover from NY to LA?
+How do I Find Long Distance movers from NYC to LA?

-Do I Need A Moving Broker Or A Mover For NYC to LA Move?
+Do I Need A Moving Broker For NYC to LA Move?

 As is the case in many industries, sometimes it is easier for consumers to have a knowledgeable third party do the footwork for them.
 A broker does not own or operate trucks or conduct moves.
 Instead, the broker “sells” the move to the customer, providing an estimate and range of services, and then contracts the move out to a moving company.
 Regulations governing interstate moves require that the broker disclose their status to customers and register with the FMSCA.
 Also, a broker must:

-- Give you a list of companies they do business with (only FMSCA registered movers)
+- Give you a list of moving companies they do business with (only FMSCA registered movers)

 - Maintain written agreements with movers they use